miklevin/MikeLev.in/_posts/2024-10-22-llm-ghost-in-the-machine.md

 mess.
 But you can't get away from them because... well, Python.
 The idea is to just wrangle it effectively.
 There's a lot of 80/20-rule solutions to use.

+## Finding Global Replacements for Cursor AI References in Articles

 So I said I'm ***not*** going to write that Cursor AI article today.
 Ugh, I need to make global tweaks to my articles and I don't keep them all in a single file anymore.
 I used to slice & dice a single file into the separate files used by the `jekyll` static site generator that powers Github Pages.
-But now I lean into its strengths and reduce the complexity of having a transform in the process, but now I need to know:
+But now I lean into its strengths and reduce the complexity of having a transform in the process, but now I need to know the following because I can't stop calling ***Cursor AI*** ***Code AI***.
+And so now I have to do a global search and replace within an ever-increasing folder of `_posts/` under the GitHub Jekyll static site generator system.
+Ugh!

 ---